google/wuffs/README.md

 library has to eat this cost per pixel, and you have a megapixel image, then nanoseconds become milliseconds, and milliseconds can matter.

-In comparison, in Puffs, all bounds checks and arithmetic overflow checks happen at compile time, with zero run time overhead.
+In comparison, in Wuffs, all bounds checks and arithmetic overflow checks happen at compile time, with zero run time overhead.

 # Getting Started

-Puffs code (that is proved safe via explicit assertions) is compiled to C code (with those assertions removed) - it is transpiled.
-If you are a C/C++ programmer and just want to *use* the C edition of the Puffs standard library, then clone the repository and look at the files in the `gen/c` and `gen/h` directories.
+Wuffs code (that is proved safe via explicit assertions) is compiled to C code (with those assertions removed) - it is transpiled.
+If you are a C/C++ programmer and just want to *use* the C edition of the Wuffs standard library, then clone the repository and look at the files in the `gen/c` and `gen/h` directories.
 No other software tools are required and there are no library dependencies, other than C standard library concepts like `<stdint.h>`'s